 Jericho Article 4 Area Map (943kB PDF)

 Article 4 Direction

-Following our study and subsequent consultation with the local community we have also taken steps to introduce further controls in order to sustain the character of the area.
+Following the Jericho study and subsequent consultation with the local community the City Council has also taken steps to introduce further controls in order to sustain the character of the area.
 On the 31 March 2011 an Article 4 Direction was served restricting the permitted development rights of dwellinghouses in the Jericho area.
 This means that, once the Article 4 Direction comes into effect planning permission will be required for the following changes to the exterior of dwellinghouses: